 In general, all traffic between processing units is encrypted.
 In some rare occasions the enforcers will accept HTTP traffic (i.e., unencrypted) from external users, but will only allow this traffic towards public APIs.

-There are some important configuration parameters in the service definition that enables significantly flexibility in deployments:
+There are some important configuration parameters in the service definition that enables significant flexibility in deployments:

 IPs: Is a list of IPs where the service can be accessed.
 If a Host is provided above, there is no need to provide a list of IPs.
 The Aporeto system will automatically create certificates that match either the host or list of IPs.
 If you want to be able to access your services over IP addresses you must provide the list here so that proper certificates can be created.

-ExposedPort: This is the port that a Load Balancer is listening for the service.
-In Kubernetes this would be the node port or Load Balancer port of the service.
-In ECS, this would be the port that the ALB/ELB is listening.
+ExposedPort: This is the port that a load balancer is listening for the service.
+In Kubernetes this would be the node port or load balancer port of the service.
+In ECS, this would be the port that the ALB/ELB is listening on.
 In Docker deployments this could be the host port where a container port is forwarded to.
 So, assuming that the service is exposed as

-http://www.example.com, your other containers that are accessing the service can simple issue an HTTP request to the same URI.
+http://www.example.com, your other containers that are accessing the service can simply issue an HTTP request to the same URI.
 All TLS functions are transparently handled.

 PublicApplicationPort: In addition to the above ports the configuration can include a port where external users can access the application.
 Assume for example that you have an application